 View the 2019 CBB Track open house webinar to hear from Track faculty and students.

-The past few years have witnessed a revolution in the biological sciences.
-Exciting and efficient new approaches have become available for the analysis of entire genomes (the complete genetic program of an organism) and proteomes (the entire set of proteins encoded by an organism), and the analysis of large data sets.
-A critical direction of future biological research will be to determine the function of the many genes identified by the genome analysis of these different organisms, how the many different genes are regulated, and how they work together to mediate complex biological processes at the molecular level.
-In particular, the systematic acquisition of data made possible by genomics technologies has created a tremendous gap between available data and their biological interpretation.
-Given the rate of data generation, it is well recognized that this gap will not be closed with direct individual experimentation.
-Computational and theoretical approaches to understanding biological systems provide a key inroad into closing this gap.
-Computational Biology and Bioinformatics is a new field where biological problems are addressed using these data with computational, theoretical, and genomics techniques.
-Activities in this field include: biological modeling, genomic analysis, database and data-mining, algorithm development and high-performance computing, statistical and mathematical analyses, as well as computational management of large-scale projects.
+The past two decades have witnessed a revolution in the biological and biomedical sciences driven by the development of technologies such as next-generation sequencing, macromolecular structure determination and imaging, wearable sensor devices, and large-scale electronic health records.
+Exciting and efficient new approaches have become available for the analysis of entire genomes (the complete genetic program of an organism), proteomes (the entire set of proteins encoded by an organism), and other large data sets.
+In particular, a main focus of biological and biomedical research has been the determination of the collective function of the many genes of different organisms, how the different genes are regulated, and how they relate to organismal phenotype and disease.
+Moreover, the systematic acquisition of data by molecular technologies has created a tremendous gap between available data and their interpretation.
+Given the accelerating rate of data generation, this gap will not be closed solely with individual experiments; new computational and theoretical approaches are essential.
+Computational Biology and Bioinformatics is a field where biological and biomedical problems are addressed using diverse data sources with novel computational, statistical, and theoretical approaches.
+Activities in this field include: systems modeling, genomic analysis, natural language processing, macromolecular-structure simulation, and image analysis.
+Much work involves database design, data mining, algorithm development, high-performance computing, and physical simulation.